minneapolisdan/ndsu-ag/pages/content-types.md

 * Videos (Drupal media)
 * Images (Drupal media)
 * Social media (how to handle, just icon links? share links?)
 * Newsletters -- managed externally, subscribe links added to Drupal on relevant pages.
-Also, an overally landing page?
+Also, an overall landing page listing them?
 This may need to be a content type, if so.

 See question regarding newsletters in [open questions](/questions)